keboola/connection-docs/manipulation/transformations/julia/index.md

 via the [API](https://developers.keboola.com/integrate/storage/api/configurations/) though.

 ### Memory and Processing Constraints
-The Docker container running the Julia transformation has allocated 8GB of memory and the maximum running time is 6 hours.
+The Docker container running the Julia transformation has 8GB of allocated memory and the maximum running time is 6 hours.
 The container is also limited to the **equivalent** of 2 Intel Broadwell 2.3 GHz processors.

-### File locations
+### File Locations
 The Julia script itself will be compiled to `/data/script.jl`.
 To access your input and output tables, use relative (`in/tables/file.csv`, `out/tables/file.csv`) or absolute (`/data/in/tables/file.csv`, `/data/out/tables/file.csv`) paths.
 To access downloaded files, use the `in/files/` or `/data/in/files/` path.
 If you want to dig really deep,